swapnilc10/Library_Database_Design/readme.md

 Database.py

-In this python file I have created a Snowflake python connection which we are going to use to connect to Snowflake Some of the important methods are create_table method :- To create a new table in Snowflake insert_value_in_table :- To add values in the table
+In this python file I have created a Snowflake python connection which I am going to use to connect to Snowflake Some of the important methods are create_table method :- To create a new table in Snowflake insert_value_in_table :- To add values in the table